bunsvr/benchmark/README.md

 You need to manually set `GO_PATH` to your extracted `go` directory, `GO_BIN` to `$GO_PATH/bin` and add `GO_BIN` to `PATH` if `bombardier --version` fails.

 ## Start
 Clone this reposity.
-Go to the root directory of the repo then run:
+Go to the root directory and run:
 ```bash
 # Install required dependencies
 bun ins